sanskrit/raw_etexts/mixed/ebhAratI-sampat/bhAratIyavijnAnam/vedagaNitam/shrIdharAchAryaH/pATIgaNitam_TIkAsanAthIkRtam.md

 equal to the additive (*kṣepa*); when cipher is added to or subtracted from a number, the number remains unchanged.
 In multiplication and other operations on cipher, the result is cipher.
-Multiplication (of a number) by cipher also yields [cipher.](# "Cf. GSS, i.
-49 ; MSi, xv.
-10(ii)-11(i); GK, I, p.
+Multiplication (of a number) by cipher also yields cipher.[^454]-11(i); GK, I, p.
 13, vs. 30.")
     That is,

+[^454]: "Cf. GSS, i.
+49 ; MSi, xv.
+10(ii

 o+a=a,